Everything about Tibet Trip — A Complete Travel Guide

 b) Tropical Scenery

-Tibet is the region and a pool of tropical and exotic scenery.
+Tibet is a region and a pool of tropical and exotic scenery.
 We should not forget that the tallest mountains in the world reside in this area.

-Even without climbing the Himalayas we will be catching the mesmerizing vista of those snow-capped mountains and nice-looking glaciers.
-As we walk our way up we’ll feel close to the big blue sky; at night we’ll feel as we can pick stars right out of the sky.
+Even without climbing the Himalayas, we will be catching the mesmerizing vista of those snow-capped mountains and nice-looking glaciers.
+As we walk our way up we’ll feel close to the big blue sky; at night we’ll feel as if we can pick stars right out of the sky.

 c) Untainted Land